This post contains affiliate links.

 We’ve all been there.
-The gang’s coming over for a quick gathering and you always seem to forget something!
-Well, this recipe is ready in as little as 10 minutes and it tastes best right after preparing, so it’s the perfect party dip!
+You’re headed to a last minute gathering and you forgot to make something.
+Well, this recipe is ready in as little as 10 minutes, and it tastes best right after preparing, so it’s the perfect party dip!

 Whether you are having a Mexican recipe fiesta or just lots of appetizers, this will fit right in.
 These are likely ingredients you already keep on hand if you do a lot of cooking, and it’s also great to make on Taco Tuesday.
 Let’s cook!

-Open a couple cans and bring out the knife.
+Open a couple of cans and bring out the knife.
 This salsa requires some knife skills.
-Everything is given a simple dice, but it takes a bit of practice to get your sizes uniform – you’ll get there!
+Everything is diced, but it takes a bit of practice to get your sizes uniform—you’ll get there!
+Jump to the recipe card for the full quantities.

 - Avocado: Nice and creamy!
 Avocado adds a creamy texture to this dip that can’t be beat.

-- Bell Pepper: Red peppers have a mild flavor compared to green.
+- Bell Pepper: Red peppers have a milder flavor than green.
 Feel free to use orange here, too!

 - Red onion: The bite of red onion really adds to the salsa.
 I finely chop this so it isn’t overwhelming.